Lax comma categories of ordered sets: Abstract

 \section{Abstract}

 Let $\Ord $ be the category of (pre)ordered sets.
 Unlike $\Ord/X$, whose behaviour is well-known, not much can be found in the literature about the lax comma 2-category $\Ord//X$.
-In this paper, we show that, when $X$ is complete, the forgetful functor $\Ord//X\to \Ord$ is topological.
-Moreover, $\Ord // X$ is complete and cartesian closed if and only if $X$ is.
+In this paper we show that the forgetful functor $\Ord//X\to \Ord$ is topological if and only if $X$ is complete.
+Moreover, under suitable hypothesis, $\Ord // X$ is complete and cartesian closed if and only if $X$ is.
 We end by analysing descent in this category.
-Namely, when $X$ is complete and cartesian closed, we show that, for a morphism in $\Ord//X$, being pointwise effective for descent in $\Ord$ is sufficient, while being effective for descent in $\Ord$ is necessary, to be effective for descent in $\Ord//X$.
+Namely, when $X$ is complete, we show that, for a morphism in $\Ord//X$, being pointwise effective for descent in $\Ord$ is sufficient, while being effective for descent in $\Ord$ is necessary, to be effective for descent in $\Ord//X$.